-Site Condition Monitoring provides a means of assessing the structure and function of H7110 in Scotland.
+Site Condition Monitoring provides a means of assessing the structure and function of H7120 in Scotland.
 Assessment is based on the results of fieldwork carried out between 2000 and 2016.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Since the last A17 reporting period 4 SACs have improved in quality and 2 have declined (in terms of area this is a net improvement of 681 ha).
+Since the last A17 reporting period 2 SACs have improved in quality and 2 have declined (in terms of area there is a net improvement of 31 ha).
 2 SAC features are now assessed as favourable recovered (an increase of 1 from the previous reporting period).
-Overall, 32 ha was assessed as declining in condition (Unfavourable declining or Favourable declining) - compared to 344 ha assessed as declining in the previous reporting period.
-711 ha were assessed as being in favourable and 1,530 ha in unfavourable condition - compared to 711 ha and 1236 ha respectively in the last reporting period.
-Of the SAC active raised bogs, 1438 ha was assessed as Favourable recovered or Unfavourable recovering, with a further 218 considered to be unfavourable recovering due to management compared to 719 ha unfavourable recovering or recovered in 2012.
-As the extent reported to be recovering has more than doubled and the percentage of sites assessed as recovering has increased from 27% to 44%, overall the judgement is that condition is improving.
-However, it should be noted that full recovery to active status may take a considerable time on some sites and may not be achieved on others.
-It should also be noted that 10 of the H7110 features for which the assessed condition has not changed have not been assessed since the previous reporting period (of these 2 are Unfavourable recovering, 4 Unfavourable no change, 2 Favourable maintained and 1 Favourable recovered).
-In addition to the SACs detailed above, there are 60 SSSIs notified as raised bogs (25 of these overlap with SAC features).
-Native tree and scrub encroachment was reported as a pressure on 17 sites, active drainage wasreported as a pressure on 7 sites but is present on more and encroachment by Rhododendron and sitka spruce was reported on 4 sites.
+One site (4.3 ha) was assessed as declining in condition (no change from the previous A17 reporting period).
+Overall 44 ha was assessed as being in favourable condition and 1,848 ha as unfavourable - compared to 29 ha and 1,867 in the last round of A17 reporting.
+Of the SAC degraded raised bog, 1738 ha was assessed as Favourable recovered or Unfavourable recovering with a further 104 ha considered to be unfavourable recovering due to management (1842 ha overall) - compared to 1731 unfavourable recovering or recovered in 2012.
+There has been a small increase in the area that is reported as recovering.
+However, it should be noted that recovery may take a considerable time on some sites and may not be fully achieved on others.
+It should also be noted that 11 of the H7110 features for which the assessed condition has not changed have not been assessed since the previous reporting period (of these 6 are Unfavourable recovering, 2 Unfavourable no change, 2 Favourable maintained and 1 each of Favourable recovered, Favourable maintained and unfavourable declining).
+Native tree and scrub encroachment was reported as a pressure on 17 sites and active drainage was reported as a pressure on 7 sites (but is likely to be a factor on more).
 There has been extensive restoration work on SAC raised bogs in Scotland, intially through SNH management agreements and subsequently through the Peatland Action project .
 To date, Peatland Action projects have funded resoration work on 9 SACs involving approximately 438ha (figures do not include the 2017/18 funding round).
 Further funding rounds and restroation work are planned.
-This work will contribute to an improvement in the condition of active raised bog on some SACs.
+This work will contribute to an improvement in the condition of degraded raised bog on some SACs and may eventually lead to the restoration of some areas from degraded to active raised bog.